BankIDNorge/bankid-app-activation-spi/bankid-app-api.md

 | BLOCKED_IN_ODS | OTP BankID app is connected to the BankID, but was blocked by ODS because of to many failed attempts |
 | DELETED | OTP BankID app was successfully deleted |

+**Error responses** from  should be returned with HTTP status code 401 or code 500.

 # Questions?